 "Show me the incentive and I will show you the outcome.”
 As Charlie Munger said, vice chairman of Berkshire Hathaway, the conglomerate controlled by Warren Buffett.

-The savings available for the consumer from saved intermediary charges over a lifetime can be many hundreds-of-thousands-of-pounds, simply by cutting out the intermediary.
+The savings available for the consumer from saved intermediary charges over a lifetime can be many hundreds-of-thousands-of-pounds.

 Regulators around the world continue to challenge the conflicted payments of asset-based fee advisers.